-Instruction in obstetrics is designed to provide an understanding of the physiological and psychological changes that occur in normal pregnancy and the process of normal labour and the puerperium with an introduction to the common abnormalities encountered during pregnancy, labour and the puerperium.
+Designed to provide an understanding of the physiological and psychological changes that occur in normal pregnancy and the process of normal labour and the puerperium with an introduction to the common abnormalities encountered during pregnancy, labour and the puerperium.

 Practical instruction is limited to the management of a normal pregnancy.
 Although there is some observation of women in labour, students are expected to undertake postgraduate training before accepting responsibility for supervising a normal delivery.